Shivamgiri06/Ecommerce-Sales-Analysis/README.md

 # E-Commerce Sales Analysis Dashboard

-This project presents a comprehensive Power BI dashboard that analyzes the performance of an e-commerce store across various metrics such as sales, profit, product categories, and customer segments.
+This project presents a comprehensive dashboard created using Python and Jupyter Notebook, analyzing the performance of an e-commerce store across various metrics such as sales, profit, product categories, and customer segments.
 The analysis is designed to provide actionable insights for decision-making.

 ## Features
 - **Monthly Sales Analysis**: Identifies the months with the highest and lowest sales.